 It's a well-known yet well-hidden fact that core banking back-office solutions are causing a lot of problems.
 The banks themselves are often embarrassed about the outdated solutions that go against their modern-looking appearance.

-The impact of an outdated back office is much stronger than it seems at the outset.
+The impact of an outdated banking back office system is much stronger than it seems at the outset.
 It drastically reduces the speed, quality and value customer service could provide.
-But, most importantly, such core banking solutions demonstrate to banking employees that a modern digital approach is not valued.
+But, most importantly, such design of banking system demonstrate to banking employees that a modern digital approach is not valued.
 Thus, despite fancy looking customer solutions, the inner culture is often negatively impacted by a lack of human-centered solutions.